Citrus Fruits from Dominica

 Oranges

-Oranges are among the island’s most widely cultivated citrus fruits, thriving in the humid lowlands and mid-altitude regions.
+Oranges are among the island’s most widely cultivated citrus fruits, thriving in the humid lowlands and mid-latitude regions.
 The dominant varieties include:

-• Valencia Orange – Known for its sweet taste and high juice content, commonly used in fresh juice production.
+- Valencia Orange – Known for its sweet taste and high juice content, it is commonly used in fresh juice production.

 Grapefruits

-Dominica produces both pink and white grapefruit varieties, recognized for their large size and balance of sweet and tart flavors.
+Dominica produces pink and white grapefruit varieties, recognized for their large size and balance of sweet and tart flavours.
 These fruits are commonly eaten fresh, juiced, or used in desserts and preserves.
-Grapefruit farming in Dominica contributes to the local and regional export markets, with demand in neighboring Caribbean nations.
+Grapefruit farming in Dominica contributes to the local and regional export markets, with demand in neighbouring Caribbean nations.

 Limes